 The south room of the station houses a community meeting room.
 The station garden is available as a rest area and is often used for picnics.
 Located near the station, snow plow CN 55351 is a steel “wedge-type snow plow” built in 1928 for service on the CNR by the Eastern Car Company in Trenton, Nova Scotia.
 It also saw service on the CN in western Canada until its retirement several years ago.
 It is the property of the Rocky Mountain Rail Society.

-Big Valley remains a destination point for steam and diesel locomotive powered passenger excursion trains, as it is the southern terminal for Alberta Prairie Railway Excursions operations out of Stettler.
-For more information and for the latest Alberta Prairie Railway Excursions schedule visit their web site.
+Big Valley is a destination point for steam and diesel locomotive-powered passenger excursion trains, as it is the southern terminal for Alberta Prairie Railway Excursions operated out of Stettler.

 The remains of the railway locomotive shops and servicing area are located across the railway main line and to the south of the station.
 The railway roundhouse interpretive centre offers a self-guided tour of the once-busy CNR shops.
 The roundhouse, originally constructed in 1912, looms like colossal “ruins” and is a must-see for all visitors to the village.
 Enjoy a walking tour of the heritage roundhouse, now a Registered Historical Site owned by the Village of Big Valley, and in the care of local preservation organizations including the Canadian Northern Society.
 The interpretive signs provide an understanding of the function of a railway shop and take you back to the days of steam railroading on the Canadian prairies!